HannulaTero/RGBA-FLOAT-RGBA/README.md

 # RGBA-FLOAT-RGBA
-For GLSL ES shaders.
+For GLSL ES or WebGL shader.
 Encodes 32bit floating point number to color RGBA, and decodes back.

-Emulates 32bit float with little-endian system.
-Remove ".abgr" swizzles to use as big-endian.
+This tries to emulate 32bit floating-point number with little-endian system.
+To make it for big-endian, remove ".abgr" swizzles, or add checks to swizzle or not.

+Originally this was written for GameMaker, but hopefully this is useful for others too.